An l^{p}-Version of von-Neumann Dimension For Banach Space Representations of Sofic Groups: Definition of the Invariants

 This equivalence follows by concentration of measure.

 Note that if $\sigma\in S_{n}$ and $U_{\sigma}$ is the unitary on $\CC^{n}$ which $\sigma$ induces, we have that

 thus all sofic groups are $\R^{\omega}$-embeddable.

 We will sometimes use an alternate definition of $\R^{\omega}$-embeddable: a group is $\R^{\omega}$-embeddable if its group von Neumann algebra embeds into an ultraproduct of matrix algebras.
-For this alternate condition (and others), and a good introduction to sofic and $\R^{\omega}$-embeddable groups refer to \cite{Pest}.
+We will prove this in section \ref{S:lp}.
+For a good introduction to sofic and $\R^{\omega}$-embeddable groups we refer to \cite{Pest}.

 We now give examples of sofic groups, and thus $\R^{\omega}$-embeddable groups, see (\cite{Pest} for proofs, although most of these can be shown directly).